JwL-01/Zombie-Shooter/README.md

 - Implementing **AI-controlled zombies** that roam randomly until spotting the player.
 - Experimenting with player-zombie interactions, including **hit response mechanics**.
 - Exploring **zombie AI** using tutorials to enhance roaming and chasing behavior.
+- Create a building system for dynamic gameplay of environment.

 ## Technologies Used
 - **Unreal Engine 5**